kubernetes/kubernetes/docs/proposals/kubelet-rkt-runtime.md

 The current rkt container runtime integration is able to be deployed simply by deploying the kubelet binary.

-Similarly, the Docker integration (as visible in the [dockershim](https://github.com/kubernetes/kubernetes/blob/v1.5.0-alpha.0/pkg/kubelet/api/v1alpha1/runtime/api.proto) package) is making the choice to remain there.

 This is, in no small part, to make it *Easy to Deploy*.

 Remaining in-process also helps this integration not regress on performance, one axis of being *Full-Featured*.